 , you can see how different approaches to handling this tricky situation can get different results.

-Make the consequence fit.
+If you can make the consequence fit the misbehaviour, it gets your child to think about the issue and can feel fairer to your child too.
 For example, if your child is home later than the agreed time, a fitting consequence might be having to come home early next time.

-Whatever consequence you choose, these strategies might help:
+Whatever consequence you choose, these strategies might help to reinforce it:

-Communication: explain what’s happening to your child.
-State clearly that she hasn’t stuck to the rules you agreed on and that you’ll be applying the agreed consequence.
+Communication: explain calmly and clearly what the problem is to your child.
+Tell her how she hasn’t stuck to the rules you agreed on, and let her know that you’ll be applying the agreed consequence.

 Self-reflection: encourage your child to think about his behaviour and how it could be different in the future.
 Talk with him about the agreement you had, and what he thinks should happen as a consequence of breaking it.
 Often teenagers will be much harsher than their parents.
 This allows you to settle on future consequences that you both see as fair.

 It’s best to balance rules and consequences with warmth and positivity.
 Try to aim for six positive comments for every negative comment.